MysticalSquirrel/Tabletop-RPG-Content/Custom Classes/Drowr Classes/Spellweaver.md

 - Regular means of healing are halved.

+- You are not affected by any negative effect that would happen from your own spells due to your nature.

 ## **Physical Deformation:**
 Your eyes are seperated into two beads each that form into a shape similar to regular eyes.
 The amount of beads can be higher as to your liking.